2025-ilaria/project-/sparql-queries.md

 ## Query 3️⃣: Checking the information of another theatre to compare
-We run the exact same query as Query 2 for other theatres, like the <a href= "https://it.wikipedia.org/wiki/Teatro_Comunale_(Bologna)">Teatro Comunale di Bologna</a>, to compare the results with Teatro Massimo di Palermo and identify possibile gaps:
+We run the exact same query as Query 2 for other theatres, like the <a href= "https://it.wikipedia.org/wiki/Teatro_Comunale_(Bologna)">Teatro Comunale di Bologna</a>, to compare the results with Teatro Massimo di Palermo and identify possibile gaps.

+**🔍 Query**:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>